What Caused My Filling to Fall Out?

 Dental filling costs vary depending on the damage, decay, filling material, etc. The longer you wait, the more likely you will need a root canal, which can be very expensive in comparison.

 My filling fell out.
 How long can I wait to go to the Dentist?

-Don't wait longer than a weekend!
-In fact, contact us through our online form if you need to be seen for a filling and we'll try to get you in ASAP.
+If your filling fell out, it’s best to see your neighborly Keller Dentist immediately.
+At most, don’t wait longer than a weekend!
+In fact, contact us through our online form if you need to be seen for a filling and we’ll try to get you in ASAP.

 How long should my new filling last?